haskell-servant/servant/README.md

         - It's a good idea to separate these steps, as tests often pass, if they compile :)
     - See `cabal.project` to selectively `allow-newer`
     - If some packages are broken, on your discretisation there are two options:
-        - Fix them and make PRs: it's good idea to test against older `servant` version too.
+        - Fix them and make PRs: it's a good idea to test against older `servant` version too.
         - Temporarily comment out broken package
     - If you make a commit for `servant-universe`, you can use it as submodule in private projects to test even more
 - When ripples are cleared out: